Site icon The Mac Security Blog

 Android smartphones and tablets

 If you’re thinking about buying a Google Pixel smartphone, check Google’s page that lists each model’s anticipated end of security updates.
-(Notably, Google has promised a stunning seven years of security updates for its new Pixel 8 Pro and 8 smartphones.)
+(Notably, Google has promised a stunning seven years of security updates for its Pixel 8 Pro and 8 smartphones, as well as later models.)
 Even alternative Android operating systems like GrapheneOS (a privacy-focused, de-Googled version of Android) typically stick to Google’s official support timelines.

 Other Android smartphone manufacturers will have their own separate policies on how many years of security updates they guarantee.
-For example, Samsung’s current policy is to offer security updates for five years from a smartphone or tablet’s initial date of sale.
+For example, Samsung’s policy is to offer security updates for seven years for Galaxy S24 or later smartphones, or four years for tablets and watches.
 For other manufacturers, you’ll have to check their support sites for details.

 Chromebooks and other ChromeOS devices